 3. Lower expenses

-By addressing minor issues before they escalate into major problems, preventive maintenance reduces the need for expensive repairs or equipment replacements.
+By troubleshooting minor issues before they escalate into major problems, preventive maintenance reduces the need for expensive repairs or equipment replacements.
 A study by the Society for Maintenance & Reliability Professionals indicates that PM programs can save businesses up to 30% on maintenance costs.
 Moreover, It also helps organizations avoid potential fines or penalties due to non-compliance.Β

 4. Emphasize safety measures